 Once we understand the problem, we then define the solution, starting with just the screens we demo to these same customers.
 This usually results in a few design iterations that help define the solution we need to build.

 3. Validate Qualitatively

-Once we know what to build, we then start building the rest of the feature using a continuous deployment process.
+Once we know what to build, we start building the rest of the features using a continuous deployment process.
 Continuous Deployment combined with a feature flipper system allows us to push these features to production but keep them hidden from customers until we are ready.
 When the feature is code complete, we do a partial rollout to select customers and validate the feature qualitatively with them.
 If we surface any major issues, we go back to address them.

 4. Verify Quantitatively

 Once the feature passes qualitative validation, we roll it out to everyone and start gathering quantitative metrics.
 Because quantitative metrics can take time to collect, we start work immediately on the next high-priority feature from the backlog.
 Splitting the validated learning stage into 2 phases (first qualitative, then quantitative) allows us to balance speed and learning properly.

 It stays in the app if the feature positively impacts the macro metric within a reasonable time window.
 Otherwise, it is killed and removed.